Huda-786/E---Commerce-Customer-Data-for-Behavior-and-Churn-Analysis/README.md

 This project contains a Google Colab (ipynb) notebook for analyzing customer behaviour and predicting whether they would churn or not.
+(Group Project).
 In order to view the notebook, install the ipynb file on google colab.
 (Or you can access the link below)

 https://colab.research.google.com/drive/1_k2lkok2IGkrI6iJh1Kv6FqODqRbxOrP?usp=sharing